thogiti/thogiti.github.io/_posts/2024-05-28-Sealed-Bids-in-Ethereum-PBS-Impact-on-Proposer-Builder-Dynamics.md

 - **Comparison with FPSBA**: The average payments between FPSBA and SPSBA are nearly identical in the uniform distribution scenario, indicating the revenue equivalence theorem's validity under these conditions.
 However, the SPSBA demonstrates a higher variance in payments with standard deviations of 0.11 in the uniform and 1.48 in the chi-squared distribution, which suggests that bidders tend to bid closer to their true valuations, leading to a wider range of winning bids.

 - **Circumstances for SPSBA Outperforming FPSBA**: In scenarios modeled by the chi-squared distribution, where the value assessments are highly variable, SPSBA can outperform FPSBA in maximizing proposer revenue.
 This outcome is due to SPSBA's dominant strategy of bidding truthfully, which tends to increase the second-highest bids especially when bidders have high valuations.
-Unlike FPSBA, where the fear of the winner's curse might lead to significant bid shading, SPSBA encourages more aggressive bidding closer to the true valuation.
+Unlike FPSBA, where the fear of the overpayment might lead to significant bid shading, SPSBA encourages more aggressive bidding closer to the true valuation.

 ### Visualization and Implications of Bid Shading